patriciogonzalezvivo/openVis16/02-what_is_a_shader.md

 Note:
 Little pipes very dummy.
 One next to each other... working independelty.
-Like water in strainer... the stream of task pass through them.
+Like water in **strainer**... the stream of task pass through them.
 To picture in this other way.
 Each small tube... is very small procesador. that runs a C-like program